 Mountain lakes, lush forests, and meadows studded with wildflowers provide the perfect getaway from Denver’s hustle and bustle and Evergreen is only 29 miles to the west.
 The beautiful Evergreen Lake hosts a huge variety of watersports throughout the year, from pond hockey in the summer, to ice skating as the lake freezes over in the winter months.
 There are many historic parks and ranches dotted throughout the town along with galleries and craft centers to visit.
 For excellent food and awesome entertainment, check out the famous Little Bear Saloon on Bear Creek Road.
 The restaurant has regular live music nights with local acts.

 3. Estes Park

-Head north on I-25 and take scenic US Highway 36 west to reach Estes Park.
+Head north on I-25 and take scenic US Highway 36 west to reach Estes Park in about 1.5 hours.
 A popular base for visitors inside the Rocky Mountains National Park, Estes Park has instant access to the wilderness with miles of trails and even a direct aerial tramway to the top of Prospect Mountain.
 The town’s pretty cottages and cabins provide excellent accommodation if you’re looking to stay overnight.
 There are also many events, restaurants, and boutiques to provide entertainment in between adventures in the great outdoors.

 Take I-70 west for about 45 miles and you’ll reach this historic gold mining town.
 Georgetown has fantastic museums, several excellent trail networks and direct access to the Guanella Pass Scenic Byway.
 The byway takes you on an extraordinary 22-mile scenic tour of the Rockies, from Georgetown’s south side to Grant in Geneva Creek Valley.
 Make sure you check for closures in the winter months.
 The pass is high and can be exposed to heavy snowfall.